asadquraishi/behavioral_cloning_keras_project/writeup_report.md

 Data was split into train and validation sets.
 This allowed me to relate the scoring of the model with its behaviour on the track.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture